Generating Preview Tables for Entity Graphs: Introduction

+Data workers browse and explore data under inevitable display space constraints on mobile devices and desktop monitors.
 The proposed preview tables are for compact presentation of important types of entities and their relationships in an entity graph.
-They assist users in attaining a quick and rough preview of the schema of the data.
-The tuples in the tables further give the users an intuitive understanding of the data.
-(Note that it is only necessary to show a few sample tuples instead of all.)
-The preview tables can be shown in a limited display space for a user to browse and explore, before the user decides to spend more time and (monetary) resources to fetch and investigate the complete entity graph.
+They assist data workers in attaining a quick and rough preview of the schema of the data, before they decide to spend more time, money and resources to fetch and investigate the complete entity graph.
+The tuples in the tables further facilitate an intuitive understanding of the data.
+(Our approach shows a few randomly sampled tuples in each preview table.
+How to selectively display important tuples is left to future study.)

-To this end, two other approaches are arguably less adequate for gaining a quick overview of a data graph.
+To this end, two other approaches are arguably less adequate for gaining a quick overview of an entity graph.

 (1) One solution is to show a schema graph corresponding to the data graph.
 Fig.~\ref{fig:scgraph} is the schema graph for the entity graph in Fig.~\ref{fig:ergraph}.
 While its definition is given in Sec.~\ref{sec:definitions}, we note that it is generated by merging same-type entity graph vertices (i.e., entities) and edges (i.e., relationships).
 Although a schema graph is much smaller than the corresponding entity graph, it is not small enough for easy presentation and quick preview.
-For instance, in a September 2012 snapshot of the ``film'' domain of Freebase, there are 190K vertices and 1.6M edges.
+For instance, in a snapshot of the ``film'' domain of Freebase, there are 190K vertices and 1.6M edges.
 The corresponding schema graph consists of 50 entity types and 136 relationship types.